Profitbase/Episode-Docs/articles/invision/docs/datastores/importingandupdting/bindingsourcecoumns.md

----
-title: "Binding Source Columns to DS Columns"
+## Binding Source Columns to DS Columns
-metaKeys: "Binding source columns to Data Store columns, connection between, source, target, BindingType, Relationship, expression, ColName,  "
-pageIndex: 1
----

 Source columns are bound to [Data Store](../../datastores.md) columns by drag and drop them onto an existing Data Store column, an empty area in the Data Store column list or to the schema header.
 The designer will add a connection between the source and target column, which allows you to specify properties for the binding.
 This binding defines how data is imported from the source to the target column.